julsraemy/prezi/md/loud4ch-doctoral-examination.md

 Hello everyone,

-Thank you for joining me today for my PhD defense on "Linked Open Usable Data for Cultural Heritage: Perspectives on Community Practices and Semantic Interoperability."
+Thank you for joining me today for my PhD defense.
+I’d like to extend my gratitude to my supervisors for their guidance and insights throughout this journey.

 My thesis examines how collaborative structures and standardized data can support meaningful exchange and reuse of information.
 It also reflects my interest for using web-based and community-driven technologies to transform the way we understand, share and value cultural heritage.

-I’d like to extend my sincere gratitude to my supervisors for their guidance and insights throughout this journey.
-With that, I’m looking forward to sharing some key findings.

  -->